genes-and-health/TRE-documentation-v3/docs/getting-data-in-and-out-of-the-TRE/how-to-get-your-data-in.md

 Once uploaded, please email [hgi@sanger.ac.uk](mailto:hgi@sanger.ac.uk) with the names of the files/directories you'd like to be transferred and which Sandbox you like them to be transferred to.

+!!! danger "Patient identifying data"
+    Please do not transfer any patient identifying data to the G&H TRE, for example data containing patient names, NHS numbers, dates of birth, etc.

+!!! tip
-**Tip:** Please be aware at present, all users in your sandbox can see all data that is being stored in the green library.
-For this reason, it is important that you do not upload any data that you do not want other users to see, fo example, individual level data.
+    Please be aware at present, all users in your sandbox can see all data that is being stored in the green library.
+For this reason, it is important that you do not upload any data that you do not want other users to see.